 In an increasingly competitive environment, businesses that harness location intelligence can achieve a competitive advantage by targeting customers more effectively, personalizing experiences, and optimizing their operations based on real-world data.
-From identifying the best locations for new stores to determining which products to market in specific regions, location intelligence enables businesses to respond more precisely to market demands.
+Location intelligence lets companies react more accurately to market demands by identifying the ideal sites for new stores to deciding on the products to promote in particular areas.

 How Location Intelligence Unlocks New Revenue Streams